 For private corporate bond issuers, sovereign, quasi-sovereigns and supra-national issuers, the Management Company uses a single external data provider identical to that for the equities and scores the companies on ESG criteria from 0 (worst score) to 100 (best score).
 The scoring methodology includes penalties for controversies, if any.
 Countries on the GAFI "black list" are excluded.
-The case of listed corporate bond issuers is covered above in the Equity section.
+The case of listed corporate bond issuers is covered above.

-1.2.
+1.3.
 Short invested pocket